dseguy/changedBehavior/behavior/zeroToNegativePower.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Power of base 0 and negative exponent is deprecated in /codes/zeroToNegativePower.php on line 3
+   PHP Deprecated:  Power of base 0 and negative exponent is deprecated

-   Deprecated: Power of base 0 and negative exponent is deprecated in /codes/zeroToNegativePower.php on line 3 float(INF)
+   Deprecated: Power of base 0 and negative exponent is deprecated float(INF)